-At this stage most data will be identified via codes (although the process is iterative so new codes may be identified still or data may be labeled or relabeled with existing codes), so now the process of combining like codes into categories begins.
-Here one attempts to identify redundancies in codes and create subsets of codes to form broader categories of data.
+Categories are collections of codes with common elements or commonalities.
+When categorizing codes, one attempts to identify redundancies in codes and create subsets of codes to form broader categories of data.
+One approach to determine unique codes is to compare and contrast data, and to sort items (units of data) into similar and dissimilar groupings.
 This reduction process helps to bring meaning to data; it allows one to more succinctly grasp key ideas found in the data.